turbot/pipes-docs/docs/using/powerpipe/mods.md

 When you install a mod in a workspace, any [variables](https://powerpipe.io/docs/build/mod-variables) that the mod uses will be visible in Turbot Pipes.

-From the Powerpipe **Mods** tab, can click the mod you wish to view/manage the variables for.
+From the Powerpipe **Mods** tab, you can click the mod you wish to view/manage the variables for.

 ![](/images/docs/pipes/powerpipe/powerpipe_mod_variables.png)